Information For Prospective Students

 - An individual contract for learning consistent with the objectives of CPE

-- The CPE program must be conducted under the auspices of an ACPE certified supervisor (faculty) attached to an ACPE accredited CPE center.
+- The CPE program must be conducted under the auspices of an ACPE certified educator (faculty) attached to an ACPE accredited CPE center.

 3. WHAT KIND OF THINGS MIGHT BE INCLUDED IN THE INDIVIDUAL LEARNING CONTRACT?

-- Pastoral Reflection - reflection on one's self as person and pastor in relationship to persons in crisis, the supervisor, and peer group members, as well as the curriculum and institutional setting.
+- Pastoral Reflection - reflection on one's self as person and pastor in relationship to persons in crisis, the educator, and peer group members, as well as the curriculum and institutional setting.

 - Pastoral Formation - focus on personal and pastoral identity issues in learning and ministry.